interep-project/docs/docs/guides/interep-groups.md

 ---
 sidebar_position: 1
-title: Offchain groups
 ---

-# Using offchain groups
+# Interep groups

-In this section, we will learn how to integrate the Interep offchain groups in your application.
+In this section, we will learn how to integrate the Interep groups in your application.

-Interep allows users to join offchain groups based on certain parameters.
-Each offchain group has a provider and a name, and it can be used by users to anonymously perform tasks that require them to prove, for example, that they have a certain reputation on Twitter or that they belong to a certain Telegram group.
+Interep allows users to join groups based on certain parameters.
+Each group has a provider and a name, and it can be used by users to anonymously perform tasks that require them to prove, for example, that they have a certain reputation on Twitter.

 :::caution
 Before going any further, if you are not familiar with Semaphore, read the [official documentation](https://semaphore.appliedzkp.org).